Australian Survivor season 2

-The second season of Australian Survivor, also known as Australian Celebrity Survivor and Celebrity Survivor: Vanuatu, is a television series based on the international reality game show franchise Survivor.
+The second season of Australian Survivor, also known as Australian Celebrity Survivor and Celebrity Survivor: Vanuatu, is a television series based on the international reality competition franchise Survivor.
 The season featured 12 Australian celebrity contestants competing on the Vanuatuan island of Éfaté over 25 days for a grand prize of A$100,000 for the winner's chosen charity.
 It was hosted by television personality and former record company executive Ian "Dicko" Dickson.

 After 25 days on the island, surf lifesaving champion Guy Leech was named the "Sole Survivor" in a 3–2 jury vote over actor Justin Melvey.
 Guy donated his A$100,000 charity prize to Ride Aid Inc while the charities of the other players each received a donation of A$5,000.

 The season aired on the Seven Network in 2006, the same year the network aired other celebrity-oriented reality programs including It Takes Two and Dancing with the Stars.
 Although better received than the Nine Network's 2002 season, Seven's Celebrity Survivor series was still only a modest success in the ratings and was not renewed by the Seven Network.
 A third Australian Survivor was not produced until 10 years later when Network Ten picked up the rights to the franchise and produced a third season which aired in 2016.

 Production

 Conception

 In 2006, Nine Network held the rights to screen the American edition of Survivor and the licence to produce a local edition of Survivor, which resulted in Nine's 2002 edition of Australian Survivor.
 However, the Seven Network found a loophole in their contract and obtained the rights to produce Australian Celebrity Survivor, as Castaway Television views the Celebrity Survivor format as a different format from the regular format.
+The series was commissioned 6 weeks before the filming commenced.

-Castaway Television, who produced Nine's series, was again involved in the production of this second Australian season of Survivor.
+Castaway Television, which produced Nine's series, was again involved in the production of the second Australian season of "Survivor."

 Filming and development

-The show was filmed on the island of Éfaté in Vanuatu, which was used for the 9th season of the American edition (Survivor: Vanuatu - Islands of Fire) and the 6th season of the French edition (Koh-Lanta: Vanuatu).
-Production of the series took place over twenty-five days, from late May to early June 2006, with promotional advertising beginning in July.
-The executive producer of Celebrity Survivor was David Mason, who also produced other shows on the Seven Network, such as Medical Emergency and The Mole.
+The show was filmed on the island of Éfaté in Vanuatu, which was used for the 9th season of the American edition (Survivor US: Vanuatu – Islands of Fire) and the 6th season of the French edition (Koh-Lanta: Vanuatu), with the Production using many of the sets and challenge equipment from those season, notably using the same Tribal Council set as the American version.

+Production of the series took place over twenty-five days, from late May to early June 2006, with the cast finalised 36 hours before the first Day of filming.
+The executive producer of Celebrity Survivor was David Mason, who also produced other shows on the Seven Network, such as Medical Emergency, Who Dares Wins and The Mole.